neerja-1984/Learn-With-Me-TTS/README.md

 #### Code Exploration: Getting Your Hands Dirty with TTS 💻

 - Dive into the code files folder to explore the Python scripts and implementations.
-Understand how each part of the TTS pipeline works in practice. 🛠️ [3_expt.md](3_expt.md)
+Understand the simple forms of TTS and how they work in practice. 🛠️ [3_expt.md](3_expt.md)

 ## 💻 Some other details of other folders :